GMTrevis/Homeassistant-NodeRed-Systemair-VTR300/README.md

 ```

 ## Modbus setup options
-- You can choose Modbus TCP (Ethernet interface) and Modbus RTU (serial interface), there are also some modbus gateways providing modbus data wirelessly over Wi-Fi, I’m not familiar with this but it might be useful to check out for those where hardwiring not is an option.
+- You can choose Modbus TCP (Ethernet interface) or Modbus RTU (serial interface), there are also some modbus gateways providing modbus data wirelessly over Wi-Fi, I’m not familiar with this but it might be useful to check out for those where hardwiring not is an option.
 The modbus registeres (addresses) are the same if using Modbus TCP or modbus RTU.
 - If using modbus RTU, then you should be able use both the Systemair app/cluod and the modbus interface.
 - I’m using the IAM gateway and configured “connection mode” set to “Modbus gateway”, by following its manual (Gateway setup in the web interface).
 If I didn’t have the IAM gateway I would use the Modbus RTU.
 In my case was modbus tcp the easiest and cleanest method, you must choose the modbus setup that suits your installation.
 If you setup the IAM gateway using modbus, then you won’t be able to use the systemair app/cloud, you must choose either modbus or the app/cloud.
 - Adresses: Modbus registers are offset by “-1”, see the Note in chapter Installation.